netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 #### It's on you

 You can customize these dashboards or create new ones.
-[This documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html/observability/using-grafana-dashboards#setting-up-the-grafana-developer-instance) will guide you through the steps of creating your own dashboards.
+[This documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/observability/using-observability#setting-up-the-grafana-developer-instance) will guide you through the steps of creating your own dashboards.

-For instance, do you want to track workloads having external traffic, which we haven't done in this article?
+For instance, do you want to track workloads having external traffic, which we haven't done in this article (we did only for namespaces)?
 You can just adapt the rules defined above.
 If you look at them closely, you'll notice they're all really using the same four metrics under the cover: `netobserv_workload_egress_bytes_total`, `netobserv_workload_ingress_bytes_total` and their equivalent for packets.
 To track per-workload external traffic, we can use them again, and as for namespaces, filter on empty `SrcK8S_OwnerType` or `DstK8S_OwnerType`.
 This trick stands for: NetObserv hasn't been able to identify any in-cluster resource corresponding to this source or destination, so this is likely a cluster-external caller or service.

 We would end up with these two new rules: